ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/commands.md

 In the previous example, the custom command is implemented using the BSON serialization, providing the [writers and readers](../bson/typeclasses.html) for the command input and result.

-A command can be implemented with various serialization pack. *e.g. It can also be implemented using the JSON serialization provided by the [Play JSON support](../json/overview.html#run-a-raw-command).*
+A command can be implemented with various serialization pack (e.g. it can also be implemented using the JSON serialization provided by the [Play JSON support](../json/overview.html#run-a-raw-command)).

 It's also possible to gather the command definition and implementation, if only one kind of serialization is needed.